 Self Employed Clerical & Administrative Contractor Agreement

-This Self Employed Clerical and Administrative Contractor Agreement is designed to allow your business to obtain clerical or administrative staff working on a freelance self-employed contractor basis as opposed to your business employing them.
-There may arise situations where it may not be necessary or appropriate for your business to employ staff on a permanent basis.
+This Self-Employed Clerical & Administrative Contractor Agreement is designed to allow businesses to engage individuals to work as clerical or administrative staff on a self-employed contractor basis as opposed to employing them.
+There may often arise situations where it may not be necessary or appropriate to employ staff on a permanent basis.

-This template aims to help reduce the risk that the individual contractor might be deemed in law to be a de-facto employee of your business rather than a self-employed freelance contractor.
+The terms of this template aim to reduce the risk that the individual contractor might be deemed to be a de-facto employee of your business rather than (and as intended) a sole trader working on a self-employed basis as a contractor.
 However, whether he is treated by HMRC, an employment tribunal, or any other body, as a self-employed contractor will depend not just on the content of this contract.
-It will also depend on all other circumstances, including the practical implementation of the contract, and the arrangements between, and conduct of your business, the individual, and any person engaged by the individual to do any of the work for him.
+It will also depend on all other circumstances, including the practical implementation of this contract, and the arrangements between, and conduct of, your business, the individual contractor, and any person engaged by the contractor to carry out any of the services for the contractor.

 HMRC provides some guidance on its website about self-employment, but its decisions as to whether someone is self-employed are often based on a “balancing exercise” in which it gives weightings to various factors.
 However, neither the HMRC guidance nor case law are sufficiently precise to make it possible to predict how this “balancing exercise” would be carried out or what the position will be in any situation.
-For that reason we recommend that you and the individual take professional employment law, tax, and NIC advice in relation to the particular circumstances before deciding to use or adapt this Self Employed Clerical & Administrative Contractor Agreement.
+For that reason we recommend that you take professional employment law, tax, and NIC advice in relation to your particular circumstances before deciding to use or adapt this form of agreement.

-Nevertheless, a carefully worded agreement ensuring the independence of the freelancer is a key starting point.
-As a self-employed freelancer rather than as an employee of your business, the contractor is, for example, free to provide a suitably qualified person in his place rather than do the some or all of the work personally, and he is free to determine when, where and how work is completed (subject of course to your business requirements).
+Nevertheless, a carefully worded contract, ensuring the independence of the individual-contractor is a key starting point.
+As a self-employed contractor rather than as an employee of your business, he is, for example, free to provide a suitably qualified person in his place rather than carry out some or all of the services personally, and he is free to determine when, where and how the services are completed (subject of course to your business’ requirements).

 Optional phrases and / or paragraphs are enclosed in square brackets.

-This Self-Employed Clerical and Administrative Contractor Agreement contains the following clauses:
+This Self-Employed Clerical & Administrative Contractor Agreement contains the following clauses: